 We demonstrate that a solid financial return can be achieved while at the same timea positive social impact can be realised.
 ACTIAM does this by focusing on material developments, such as the consequences of the growing world population and the increasing demand for energy, food and a place to live.
 We consider how these aspects impact on the Material Sustainability Drivers.
 For each driver, we have formulated a specific ambition.
 In order to achieve these ambitions, choices must be made, for example, to cease, reduce, replace, recycle or innovate.

 ACTIAM ambition on fossil fuel use: -50% GHG emissions by 2030

-We manage our assets in the spirit of the Paris Climate Agreement and we use the carbon footprint of our investments as benchmarks.
-The long-term objective is to achieve climate neutrality.
-An intermediate step is to reduce the greenhouse gas intensity of ACTIAM's investments by at least 30% in 2030 compared to 2010 levels.
+We manage our assets in the spirit of the Paris Climate Agreement and we track the carbon footprint of our investments.
+The long-term objective is to achieve net zero emissions in 2050 to limit global warming to 1.5°C .
+The intermediate targets are to reduce the greenhouse gas intensity of ACTIAM's investments by at least 50% in 2030 and 75% in 2040 compared to 2020 levels.
 Low-carbon solutions that offer a positive contribution to the energy transition also offer investment opportunities.

 Read our latest case study on how we are achieving our ambition on Climate in practice.

 ACTIAM ambition on water use: water-neutral by 2030

 A water-neutral portfolio means that we aim for reduced water use in areas where water is scarce and for better access to water and better water quality.
 Circular water solutions and improved infrastructure offer investment opportunities.
 ACTIAM invests in, for example, green bonds issued by banks.
 They finance municipalities that want to improve their water recycling and wastewater management facilities.
 There are many challenges before these ambitions can be realised, but we will be achieving this ambition by contributing to better data quality and collaborations with other parties.